compbiorg/Publications/README.md

 3. Kiragga, A., Kitayimbwa, J., Galiwango, R. and Mbonye, A., (2020, May 18).
 COVID-19: Experts Caution on Exclusive Use of Masks.
 New Vision, p.4.
 Published online at https://www.pmldaily.com/investigations/special-reports/2020/05/policybrief-experts-warn-that-exclusive-use-of-face-masks-may-not-be-useful-as-lifting-of-covid-19-lockdown-beckons.html

-4. Galiwango, Ronald and Kitayimbwa, John and Kiragga, Agnes N. and Atkins, Katherine E. and Brown, Andrew Leigh and Mbonye, Anthony K., Modelling the Impact and Public Health Re- sponse to COVID-19 in Uganda (6/18/2020).
+4. Galiwango, Ronald and Kitayimbwa, John and Kiragga, Agnes N. and Atkins, Katherine E. and Brown, Andrew Leigh and Mbonye, Anthony K., Modelling the Impact and Public Health Response to COVID-19 in Uganda (6/18/2020).
 Available at SSRN: https://ssrn.com/abstract=3633199 or http://dx.doi.org/10.2139/ssrn.3633199